Shared Governance in Nursing: 5 Best Practices for Facilities

 5. Keep Your Nurses Informed About Leadership-Level Progress

 This means relaying both good and bad news.
-If certain changes can’t be implemented, communicate this to your nurses and explain why.
+If certain nursing recommendations can’t be implemented, communicate this to your teams and explain why.
 This maintains transparency and avoids misunderstandings among your staff.
 Conversely, if council-informed changes have led to improvements, share these wins with your staff and celebrate your collective efforts together.

 Promote Better Teamwork and Collaboration at Your Facility

-Building and maintaining shared governance in nursing takes time and can be costly, but that’s where we come in.
-Our team of nursing experts provides a wide range of nursing resources to help you build a stronger and healthier workforce — all at no cost to you.
+Implementing shared governance in nursing takes time and can be costly, but that’s where we come in.
+Our expert-backed facility guides and healthcare management resources can help you build a stronger, healthier workforce — all at no cost to you.

 Stay in the know